 Shaul and Geiger (2016) investigated the factors responsible for variation in average weight of troll-caught coho salmon during a 45-year period (1970–2014) and extended the analysis to explain variation in adult size, sex ratio, marine survival, and per capita reproductive potential of the Berners River population.
 This population is particularly advantageous for such analysis because the near-absence of a 0-ocean jack component in the population makes it possible to examine sex-specific survival without the complicating influence of a varying maturity schedule.

-They found that about 65% of variation in coho weight was explained by a model giving approximately equal weight to two variables linked to the primary squid prey species of coho salmon in offshore waters (Berryteuthis anonychus).
+They found that about 65% of variation in coho salmon weight was explained by a model giving approximately equal weight to two variables linked to the primary squid prey species of coho salmon in offshore waters (Berryteuthis anonychus).
 Approximately equal weight was given to a climate variable (March–April average PDO index) directed at the period of squid prey hatching and development, and another variable (catch biomass of pink salmon in the Gulf of Alaska) representing top-down control of maturing squid by a major predator.
 In both cases, independent variables were averaged over lags at 2-year intervals compared with the coho return year (i.e., years 0, -2, -4 for the PDO index, and years -2 and -4 for pink salmon biomass), indicating that squid prey populations are shaped by climate and pink salmon predation over a period of up to three 2-year squid life cycles.

-Shaul and Geiger (2016) also presented a model based on the objective of maintaining a constant coho salmon weight, that shows how the capacity of the Gulf of Alaska to pasture pink salmon (while maintaining sufficient prey for coho growth) varies with climate.
+Shaul and Geiger (2016) also presented a model based on the objective of maintaining a constant coho salmon weight that shows how the capacity of the Gulf of Alaska to pasture pink salmon (while maintaining sufficient prey for coho growth) varies with climate.
 They also presented evidence from contrasting increasing size trends in flexible planktivores (pink and 2-ocean sockeye salmon) and decreasing size in nektivores (coho and 4-ocean chinook salmon) that suggests that the combined effects of climate and increasing pink salmon abundance have reduced the average trophic level in the salmon forage base to the detriment of higher trophic level feeders like coho salmon, steelhead (O. mykiss), and Chinook salmon.

 The set of (pink-PDO) predictive variables that best explained returning adult size also explained a substantial amount of variation in per capita egg biomass, and marine survival in the Berners River population, as well as in the year-to-year change in those variables and in the ratio of females to males.
 These findings support conclusions from earlier research (based on juvenile salmon trawl surveys and research on the Auke Creek population) that indicate that much of the variation in growth and mortality of coho salmon in northern Southeast Alaska occurs in offshore waters of the Gulf of Alaska after the first marine summer (Hobday and Boehlert 2001; Briscoe 2004; LaCroix et al. 2009; Orsi et al. 2013).
 The findings also support the existence of an important late-marine period for survival at sea that is tied to offshore squid prey populations.